Show Me the Exercises to Ease L4-L5 Disc Pain Now

 When the disc bulges, it can press on the nerves exiting your spinal column.
 This pressure is what often causes the pain, numbness, or tingling that can travel from your back down into your leg.
 While a disc bulge can feel alarming, it’s a very common condition.
 The key is to understand what’s happening in your body so you can take the right steps toward healing.
 With targeted exercises and proper care, you can support your spine and find lasting relief from the conditions we help with every day.

-A Quick Look at Your Lower Back
+A Simple Guide to Your Lower Back

 To really get what’s going on, let’s take a quick tour of your lower back.
 Your lumbar spine is made up of five vertebrae, labeled L1 through L5.
 The L4 and L5 are the last two, sitting right at the base of your spine just before it connects to your pelvis.
 Because they support so much of your body’s weight, the disc between them is under a lot of pressure.